Skip to main content

 Self-Upgrade

-The system self-upgrades by downloading the signed release from a trusted location and verifying integrity through binary authorization
+The system self-upgrades by downloading the signed release from a trusted storage location and verifying integrity using binary authorization policies.
+Only releases that pass these verification checks are allowed to run.

 Security Measures